 5. How to Deal With Setbacks

 We all experience minor setbacks.
 Some are brought about by events or conditions we have no control over.
 Therefore, it’s always good to mentally plan for delays, so you’re not caught completely flat-footed when they happen.

 Whether trying to learn patience or planning a work project: try not to see setbacks as a personal defeat.
 Instead, think about the positives you can take from them.
 Setbacks can help you gain valuable experience and insight, which helps you to develop as person and emerge stronger.

 For example, receiving negative feedback on your project allows you to review and improve on your concept.
 In the end, you might end up doing a much better job on it than you expected.

 Also, remember to keep in mind what you’ve already accomplished along the way.
-Then the setbacks might not seem so all too dramatic anymore – and it becomes easier to be patient.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Then the setbacks might not seem so all too dramatic anymore – and it becomes easier to be patient.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.